 The critical socialization period in dogs begins around 3 weeks and extends to roughly 16 weeks of age.
 During this window, puppies are neurologically primed to accept new experiences as normal.
 After this window closes, unfamiliar stimuli are more likely to trigger fear or avoidance.

-Since most puppies go to their new homes between 7 and 9 weeks, breeders are responsible for the first — and arguably most important — half of this critical period.
+By keeping puppies through the fear imprint stage, breeders ensure that this vulnerable period is spent in a safe, familiar environment.
+That means breeders are responsible for the first — and arguably most important — half of the critical socialization window.
 What happens in your whelping room and puppy area during those early weeks has lasting effects on temperament, confidence, and adaptability.

 Buyers can continue socialization, but they cannot make up for what was missed in the first weeks.
 A puppy that has never experienced variety before leaving the breeder starts at a disadvantage.